 Real estate transactions are typically financed by means of the investor's own capital or through bank loans secured by a security package.
-Besides personal guarantees and guarantees tendered on company shares, the most common securities for real estate transactions in Brazil are mortgages and fiduciary liens.
+In addition to personal guarantees and guarantees tendered on company shares, the most common securities for real estate transactions in Brazil are mortgages and fiduciary liens.

 Under Brazilian law, a mortgage is basically defined as a lien placed on a real estate or other immovable property by a debtor (or its designee) as security for a debt owed to its creditor.
 If the debt is unpaid as and when due, creditors may bring suit to sell the mortgaged property and use the proceeds to pay the debt.